 3 Powerful Marketing Tools

-It’s imperative that the self-publisher always remembers that book foreword, preface, and introduction can be very powerful marketing tools for the author and the book.
+It’s imperative that the self-publisher always remembers that a book’s foreword, preface, and introduction can be very powerful marketing tools for the author and the book.
 They each play an important role in the success of the book.
 And one of these roles is to make an emotional connection with the reader.

 They each should help the reader develop an affinity, and intellectual attraction, to the writer.
 They should build a desire within the reader a need to hear what the author wants to say.